 Counseling Degrees and Programs in Maryland

-If you are a prospective counseling student in Maryland, you will find several four-year colleges and universities offering programs in the major counseling fields: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+If you are a prospective counseling student in Maryland, you will find several colleges and universities offering programs in the major counseling fields: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 Choosing a school to complete your counseling education will likely be one of the first decisions you make in your counseling career, as nearly all professional counseling careers in Maryland require a degree.
 In this guide, you will discover that both undergraduate and graduate degrees in counseling are available in Maryland.
 An undergraduate degree provides an introduction to the counseling profession; however, a graduate degree is often required for licensure.
-There are no online or hybrid counseling degree options offered in Maryland, so students looking for this type of flexibility may need to consider programs in other states.
+For those seeking more flexibility in their educational journey, online and hybrid graduate degree options are available, albeit not as widely available as traditional face-to-face programs.

-- There are 8 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Maryland.1,2
+- There are 20 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Maryland.1,2

-- Of the counseling schools in Maryland, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 3 offer a certificate, and 9 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Maryland, 7 offer an associate degree, 3 offer a bachelor’s degree, 13 offer a certificate, and 10 offer a master’s or advanced degree.1,2

-- 1 school offers a degree in marriage and family therapy.1,2
+- 1 school offers degrees in marriage and family therapy.1,2

-- 2 schools offer a degree in vocational rehabilitation counseling.1,2
+- 2 schools offer degrees in vocational rehabilitation counseling.1,2

-- 7 schools offer a degree in school counseling.1,2
+- 9 schools offer degrees in school counseling.1,2

-- 3 schools offer a degree in substance abuse counseling.1,2
+- 13 schools offer degrees in substance abuse counseling.1,2

-- 1 school ranked in US News Best Student Counseling Programs 2019.4
+- 1 school ranked in US News & World Report’s Best Student Counseling Programs 2022.3

 - 2 schools ranked in US News & World Report’s Best Online M.Ed.
 Programs for Student Counseling 2022.4

-- Across 6 schools, 8 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2
+- Across 6 schools, 9 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Maryland Counseling Schools and Programs

-We have compiled recent data in the table below to allow you to compare the public and not-for-profit four-year colleges and universities in Maryland offering counseling programs in the following five practice areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can also compare schools by program type offered, graduation rate, and net price per year.
+We have compiled recent data in the table below to allow you to compare the public and not-for-profit colleges and universities in Maryland offering counseling programs in the following five practice areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 If you would like to find out more about the steps to becoming a licensed counselor in Maryland, read our license requirements page.